Refining the Adaptivity Notion in the Huge Object Model: Introduction

 \subsection{Adaptivity notions in the Huge Object model}

-As observed in \cite{yao1977}, every probabilistic algorithm can be thought of as a distribution over a set of deterministic algorithms.
-We say that a probabilistic algorithm belongs to some class of algorithms, if every deterministic algorithm in its support belongs to it.
-This makes it easier to characterize probabilistic algorithms, because we only have to characterize deterministic ones (the only scenario that may break this picture is a distinction between public and private coins, which does not surface in the investigation here).

 For our purpose, unless we state otherwise, we assume that the sequence of samples is taken in advance (but is not directly disclosed to the algorithm), and is presented as a matrix from which the algorithm makes its queries.
-For a sequence of $s$ samples from a distribution whose base set is $\{0,1\}^n$, this would be an $s\times n$ matrix.
+For a sequence of $s$ samples from a distribution whose base set is $\{0,1\}^n$, this would be a binary $s\times n$ matrix.

-We say that a deterministic algorithm is \emph{non-adaptive} if it chooses its entire set of queries before making them, which means that it cannot choose later queries based on the answers to earlier ones.
+We say that an algorithm is \emph{non-adaptive} if it chooses its entire set of queries before making them, which means that it cannot choose later queries based on the answers to earlier ones.
 This is identical to the definition of a non-adaptive algorithm for string properties.

 A \emph{fully adaptive} algorithm is allowed to choose every query based on answers to all queries made before it.
 This is quite similar to the definition of an adaptive algorithm for string properties, but restricting ourselves to this dichotomy does not give the full picture.
 We refine the notion of adaptivity by considering more subtle restrictions on the way that the algorithms plan their queries, leading to query models that are not as expressive as those of fully adaptive algorithms, but are still more expressive than those of non-adaptive ones.
 In this introduction we only introduce the rationale of every model; the formal definitions appear in the preliminaries section.